CingisAlexander/CingisAlexander.github.io/sql_quick_reference.md

 This is a living project, i.e. I will from time to time add new useful examples.

 #### Acknowledgment
-The most of examples and SQL queries are based on or taken from other blog-posts or my university courses.
-I will at each section add also the corresponding reference so that in case of more interest you can read in more depth the corresponding reference.
+The examples and SQL queries are based on or taken from other blog-posts or my university courses.
+Therefore, I will add to each section the corresponding reference.

 ### Table manipulation <a name="paragraph1"></a>
 Here we will look at how to delete, update data from a table, and how to declare a table and insert data into the table.